AceyJS/acey/README.md

 #### A Controller is comparable with a grouping of Actions.
 You build this class from:
 1. the State class you want to bind it with
-2. An uniq key (that serves to identify the controller in the Ascey Store.)
+2. A unique key (that serves to identify the controller in the Ascey Store.)

 A Controller is made to update your data in the Store through the State it is bound with.

 #### Exemple of a Controller:
-`./src/ascey/controllers/ui.ts`
+`./src/ascey/controllers/todo.ts`

 ```
 import { Controller } from 'react-ascey'
+import TodoState from '../states/todo'
-import UIState from '../states/ui'
+import TodoModel from '../models/todo'

-class UIController extends Controller {
+class TodoController extends Controller {

-    constructor(uiState: any){
+    constructor(todoState: any){
-        super(uiState, 'ui')
+       /*
+         The Controller class requires 2 parameters:
+         1. The state class bound with the controller
+         2. A unique key to identify the controller.
+       */
+       super(todoState, 'todo')
     }

-    /* {Method|Action} setting new window dimensions to the store */
-    updateWindow = (window: any) => {
    /*
-         dispatch is a Controller's method updating the Ascey Store when
-         the function passed in parameter has been executed
+       Dispatching to store:

-         The function passed in parameter takes a parameter: the State Model
+       1. The dispatch method takes a callback parameter
+          sending the instanced State bound with the
+          Controller
+       2. Then you are free to execute the method you want
+          from the State that is going to update the data.
+       3. At the end of the callback execution, the change
+          is saved, transformed into a plain javascript
+          object, and sent to the Store.
    */

-       this.dispatch( (state: UIState) => state.setWindow(window) )
+    createTodo = (content: string): TodoModel => {
+        const todo = new TodoModel({
+            content,
+            created_at: new Date()
+        })

+        this.dispatch((state: TodoState) => {
+            state.getTodolist().push(todo)
+        })
+        return todo
     }

+    deleteTodo = (todo: TodoModel): TodoModel => {
+        let v: any;
+        this.dispatch((state: TodoState) => {
+            v = state.getTodolist().delete(todo)
+        })
+        return v
     }

-/*
+}

-Instantiation of your Controller with its State. */
+/* We export the instanced Controller initialized with TodoState */
-export default new UIController(UIState)
+export default new TodoController(TodoState)
 ```

 #### Methods: